NiryoRobotics/pyniryo/docs/source/examples/examples_tool_action.rst

 First Solution : the heaviest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For this first function, everything steps is done by hand, as well as poses computing
+For this first function, every steps are done by hand, as well as poses computing

 .. note::
     In this example, the tool used is a Gripper.
-If you want to use another tool than a gripper, do not forget to adapt grasp & release functions !
+If you want to use another tool than a gripper, do not forget to adapt grasp & release functions!

 ::